 “Nope.
 Not yet, anyway.
 I’m going to make them sweat a little.”

 “It’s called ‘the art of the deal’, Frank.
-By ignoring Huli, we are asserting that we are in the superior position.
+By ignoring them Chink bastards, we are asserting that we are in the superior position.
 It will make them more amenable to our demands once they capitulate.”

 “Are you sure about that, sir?”